ShieldOrder/process-layer-doctrine/applications/zcg/README.md

 - Do not prescribe how ZCG should operate
 - Do not assert compliance requirements

-They are independent, descriptive mappings derived from PLD.
+They are independent, descriptive mappings derived from the PLD framework.

 ## Intended Use